darylhcw/self-hosted-gpt/README.md

 ## Why?

+- This was originally made when GPT-4o/GPT-4 were not publicly available, and were not free (see the section below)
+- Updated to also have GPT-4o as an option because it was requested.
+- Currently although GPT-4o is free to use in ChatGPT, there's still limitations for free users like only being able to access it when there's enough capacity and message limits per day.

+(**OUTDATED after GPT-4o**) Original reasoning when this was made (GPT-4 newly released):
 - ChatGPT Plus costs $20 a month.
 - With an API Key,it costs $0.06 per 1K tokens (at 8K context) for GPT-4.
 - To reach $20, you need to use $20/$0.06 = 333.333 * 1K tokens = 333K tokens.